mTyguy/Terraform-Sentinel-Resources/Rules/README.md

 Application/Service Principal related detections:
 - Application__Registered_RedirectUri_LocalHost_Authentication_v01 -- Rule to detect when an application is registered with a RedirectUri set to localhost or loopback address.
 - Application_RedirectUri_LocalHost_Authentication_Added_v01 -- Rule to detect when a registered application is given a Redirect Url for localhost or loopback address.
+- Mail_Api_Permissions_Grant -- Rule to detect when constent is given to API permissions related to retrieving and sending emails.
+Masquarading or malicious apps can use these api permissions for nefarious purposes.
+See threat intel https://security.microsoft.com/threatanalytics3/ba008625-320a-4c71-b996-977049575144/analystreport.

 Device related detections:
 - Unapproved_RMM_Tools_v01 -- Rule is intended to trigger off the detection of unapproved RMM tools via a url connection.